jjoaquim/diitc/content/posts/2013-02-12-why-you-should-pick-your-own-boss.md

 title: Why You Should Pick Your Own Boss
 ---

-bq.
-The simple reasons why your boss matters more than you realize are:
+> The simple reasons why your boss matters more than you realize are:
 	- A good boss in a mediocre company will protect you and support you on a daily basis.
 	- A bad boss in a good company will frustrate and demoralize you on a daily basis.